Top 5 Mental Health Challenges Facing College Students and How to Get Help

 - Have they withdrawn from activities or school work?

-- Does your friend’s life revolve around drug or alcohol use?
+- Does their life revolve around drug or alcohol use?

 - Do you feel uncomfortable when drugs or alcohol are not available?

-- Do you drink heavily when you are disappointed, distressed or get in a fight?
+- Do you drink heavily when you're disappointed or sad?

-- Have you ever been unable to remember part of the previous evening, even though your friends say you did not pass out?
+- Have you ever been unable to remember part of the previous evening, even though your friends say you didn't pass out?